-This report contains data on blood lead tests from the twenty-fifth year of surveillance of BLLs in Michigan.
-It provides detailed data on individuals, who were ≥16 years old, whose permanent address was in Michigan in 2022 and who had BLLs ≥3.5 μg/dL.
+This report contains data on blood lead tests from the twenty-sixth year of surveillance of BLLs in adults in Michigan.
+It provides detailed data on individuals, who were ≥ 16 years old, who had BLLs $\geq 3.5 \, \mu \text{g/dL}$, whose permanent address was in Michigan in 2023 or whose employer at the time of the lead exposure was in Michigan.

-The State of Michigan health department (called the Michigan Department of Community Health until May 2015 when it was renamed the Department of Health and Human Services (MDHHS)) promulgated regulations effective October 11, 1997, that required laboratories to submit reports of both children and adults for any blood testing for lead to MDHHS.
+The State of Michigan health department (called the Michigan Department of Community Health until May 2015 when it was renamed the Department of Health and Human Services (MDHHS)) promulgated regulations effective October 11, 1997, that required laboratories to submit reports of both children and adults for any blood testing for lead to the MDHHS.
 Coincident with the promulgation of this regulation in 1997, Michigan received federal funding from the National Institute for Occupational Safety and Health (NIOSH), Centers for Disease Control and Prevention (CDC) to monitor adult BLLs as part of the NIOSH Adult Blood Lead and Epidemiological Surveillance (ABLES) program.
 The NIOSH ABLES surveillance program defines "adults" as individuals 16 years or older.
 The Michigan ABLES program adopted the NIOSH ABLES definition of an adult.

-On 10/28/2021, the CDC lowered the Blood Lead Reference Value (BLRV) from 5.0 $\mu$ g/dL to 3.5 $\mu$ g/dL based on the recommendation from the Lead Exposure Prevention and Advisory Committee (LEPAC) (1).
+On 10/28/2021, the CDC lowered the Blood Lead Reference Value (BLRV) from 5.0 μ g/dL to 3.5 μ g/dL based on the recommendation from the Lead Exposure Prevention and Advisory Committee (LEPAC) (1).
 This value is based on the 97.5th percentile of the blood lead distribution in U.S. children ages 1-5 years.
-The calculated 97.5 percentile for adults was also calculated to be 3.5 $\mu$ g/dL (2).
-In 2022, the Michigan ABLES program received funding from the State of Michigan to conduct case follow up of blood lead levels (BLLs) $\geq$ 3.5 $\mu$ g/dL.
+The calculated 97.5 percentile for adults was also calculated to be 3.5 μ g/dL (2).
+In 2022, the Michigan ABLES program received funding from the State of Michigan to conduct case follow up of blood lead levels (BLLs) \geq 3.5 μ g/dL.

-Recommendations for medical management of adults exposed to lead from the California Department of Public health (CDPH) are in APPENDIX A and from the Counsel of State and Territorial Epidemiologists (CSTE) are in APPENDIX B.
+Recommendations for medical management of adults exposed to lead from the California Department of Public health (CDPH) are in Appendix A and from the Counsel of State and Territorial Epidemiologists (CSTE) are in Appendix B.

-Surveillance for lead exposure in adults has focused on occupational exposure because 80% or more of adults with elevated BLLs have had their exposure to lead at work.
-MIOSHA has updated two legal standards related to employer responsibilities for preventing lead exposure in employees - one for general industry and one for construction.
-The rules became effective December 11, 2018 (3).
-The MIOSHA rules require that employees be removed from lead exposure when their BLL is $\geq 30~\mu g/dL$ or three consecutive tests or all tests within the last six months are $>20~\mu g/dL$ and they may not return to work involving lead exposure until their BLL is $<15~\mu g/dL$ .
+Surveillance for lead exposure in adults has focused on occupational exposure because approximately 80% of adults with elevated BLLs have had exposure to lead at work.
+In 2018, MIOSHA updated two legal standards related to employer responsibilities for preventing lead exposure in employees: one for general industry and one for construction.
+The MIOSHA rules require that employees be removed from lead exposure when their BLL is \geq 30ug/dL, or if the average of the last three BLLs is \geq 20ug/dl, or if the average of all BLLs in the previous 6 months is \geq 20ug/dL.
+An employee may return to work when they have two consecutive BLLs <15ug/dL.
 The 2018 MIOSHA standard also eliminated the requirement to perform blood testing for zinc protoporphyrin (ZPP), a hemoglobin precursor increased after exposure to lead.
 All other requirements of the lead standard remain unchanged and are identical to the Federal OSHA standard.
-Michigan is the only state whose allowable BLL for workers is lower than that allowed by Federal OSHA.
+In 2024, California lowered allowable BLLs for workers (3).
+All other states use the Federal OSHA standard of 50 μg/dL (construction) and 60 μg/dL (general industry), with return to work at 40 μg/dL.

-If air monitoring shows lead levels above 30 micrograms per cubic meter of air ( $\mu g/m^3$ ) calculated as an 8-hour time-weighted average (TWA) (MIOSHA's action limit) but below 50 $\mu g/m^3$ averaged over an 8-hour period (permissible exposure limit (PEL)), an employer must implement routine air monitoring; training; medical surveillance, including blood testing for lead, medical exams and consultation.
+If air monitoring shows lead levels above 30 micrograms per cubic meter of air (μg/m3) calculated as an 8-hour time-weighted average (TWA) (MIOSHA's action limit) but below

+$50 \,\mu g/m^3$ averaged over an 8-hour period (permissible exposure limit (PEL)), an employer must implement routine air monitoring; training; medical surveillance, including blood testing for lead, medical exams and consultation.
 See Appendix C and D for a more detailed description of the workplace requirements.